Before you get started: Understanding taxes as a self-employed Canadian.

-As a freelancer, your tax return will mostly look the same as if you had an employer.
-Here’s the main difference: instead of getting a T4 form that reports all the employment income you earned and the taxes your employer sent to the Canada Revenue Agency (CRA) for you, you’ll need to report your freelance income on a specific tax form, the T2125.
+As a self-employed individual, your tax return will mostly look the same as if you had an employer.
+Here’s the main difference: instead of getting a T4 form that reports all the employment income you earned and the taxes your employer sent to the Canada Revenue Agency (CRA) for you, you’ll need to report your self-employment income on a specific tax form, the T2125.
 You’ll also need to send in any tax you owe yourself, along with Canada Pension Plan or Quebec Pension Plan premiums (lots more on this below).

-You use the T2125 form, also known as the “Statement of Business or Professional Activities,” to report how much freelance income you earned and the expenses you paid to support your freelance business.
+You use the T2125 form, also known as the “Statement of Business or Professional Activities,” to report how much self-employment income you earned and the expenses you paid to support your business.
 Then, any tax owing is calculated on your net income — the amount of income left over after you subtract all your expenses..
 You’ll also need to send in any tax you owe yourself, along with Canada Pension Plan or Quebec Pension Plan premiums (lots more on this below).

 Part 4: Net income (loss) before adjustments, on page 3, lists the categories of expenses you might have, from advertising to office expenses to interest and bank charges.